ysengoku/42-ft_transcendence/doc/features/CHAT_AND_LIVE_EVENTS.md

   <img src="../../assets/ui/duel-menu-game-invitation.png" alt="Send Game invitation" width="480px" />
 </figure>

-When the user invites other user, `game_invite` event is sent to the server.
+When a user sends an invitation, `game_invite` event is sent to the server.
-If the user is not engaged in any other game activity (has a pending or ongoing game, or another pending invitation (as inviter)), `invite_game` action is sent to the invitee, and the client of the invitee shows notification toast.
+If the inviter is not engaged in any other game activity (no ongoing/pending game, or another pending invitation), the server forwards an `invite_game` action to the invitee, and the invitee’s client displays a notification toast.
-Otherwise, the server cancels the invitation and sends `game_invite_canceled` event to the inviter.
+Otherwise, the server cancels the invitation and replies to the inviter's client with `game_invite_canceled`.

-The inviter can cancel the invitation from **Duel page** where he is navigated after sending invitation, sending `cancel_game_invite` to the server.
-On cancel success, the server replies with `game_invite_canceled`.
+The inviter is redirected to **Duel page** after sending the invitation.
+From there the inviter can cancel the invitation by sending `cancel_game_invite` to the server.
+On success, the server replies with `game_invite_canceled`.

 <p align="center">
   <img src="../../assets/ui/chat-game-invitation-waiting.png" alt="Chat - Like message" width="480px" />